cocos/cocos-docs/en/scripting/modules/import-map.md

 ## Use

-The import map's file path can be specified via the **Import Maps** item in **Project -> Project Settings -> Scripting** in the top menu bar of the editor.
+The import map's file path can be specified via the **Import Maps** option in **Project -> Project Settings -> Scripting** in the top menu bar of the editor.
 After setting, the import maps function will be enabled and the import maps used will be read from the specified file.

 > **Note**: the import map's file path is crucial, because all relative paths in the import maps are relative to the import map's file path itself.